Albertyoch/Albertyoch/README.md

 ![Albertyo Chandra](https://github.com/Albertyoch/Albertyoch/assets/117698723/c0daf6a4-86c0-49a4-b1d6-92ac032aa9e8)

 Hello!
-I'm Albertyo Chandra - Call me Albert for easy remembering, a passionate finance graduate with a keen interest in harnessing the power of data to drive insightful decision-making.
+I'm Albertyo Chandra - Call me Albert for easy remembering, a passionate finance and business analytics graduate with a keen interest in harnessing the power of data to drive insightful decision-making.
 My transformative journey from finance to data analytics/science reflects my heavy commitment to flexibility and continuous learning.

-🔭 I’m currently working as an intern at a Sydney-based company in the role of a Data Scientist.
+🔭 I’m currently pursuing Master's degree at Hofstra University in New York.
 🌱 I am actively enhancing my skills by diversifying my portfolio across various branches of data analytics tools and programming languages.
 This includes:
 - Data ingesting and Profiling data using Python
 - Transforming and Cleaning data (mainly in Python)